rbott/homegear-web/README.md

 This is somewhat untested, as I have not done any other setups than my own homebox so far.
 * install the requirements as mentioned above - I will not go into detail here about the homegear setup
 * since my scripts use the XMLRPC API, homegear does not nessecarily have to be installed on the same system.
 However, the scripts currently rely on the XML RPC Client shipped with homegear (/var/lib/homegear/scripts/HM-XMLRPC-Client/Client.php)
-* clone this repository to /var/www (or any other convenient location) and configure your webserver accordingly
+* clone this repository to /var/www (or any other convenient location) and configure your webserver to point to the public/ sub-directory

  # rrd graphs
  * you need to setup two cronjobs to have this working: